 Non-credit course fees are based upon the length and content of the course.
 Course announcements include the tuition charge.
+Weekend College course tuition is the standard AUM tuition.

 CAREER DEVELOPMENT CENTER

 The purpose of the Career Development Center is to promote and stimulate the career development processes of AUM students and interested alumni.
 It is a clearing house of information for those interested in career planning, placement and cooperative education.